tlewiscpp/QSerialTerminal/README.md

 # QSerialTerminal
-A simple serial terminal written in C++ using the Qt framework
+Serial terminal in the Qt framework